morganhvidt/find-my-blocks/src/readme.txt

 == Changelog ==

+1.2.0
+* Adds a Filter Input to allow you to filter blocks in the menu.
+* Updates the style of the header to be just a little bit nicer.
+* Adds a loading screen so that you are not bored waiting for the page to load.

 1.1.0
 * Adds a message to notify the amount of times a block has been used in a post.
 * Removes some old, unused functionality.